Send Close Add comments: (status displays here)

 19:6 Wherefore they are no more twain, but one flesh.
 What therefore God hath joined together, let not man put asunder. [kjv]

-Many of these topics were covered by Jesus in the Sermon on the Mount.
+The ideas is some of these verses were covered by Jesus in the Sermon on the Mount.

 Information sign More: Matthew 5:31-32 Cutout the adultery and divorce